minhcly95/riscv_machine/doc/core.md

 It manages the privilege mode, general status `mstatus`, settings to service traps (`mtvec`, `mie`, `mip`, `mcause`, `mtval`, `mepc`), and counters (`mcycle`, `minstret`).
 It receives controls from the `EXEC` stage to extract and update the values of its registers.

-When an exception happens, normal update to the CSR is disabled.
+When a trap happens, normal update to the CSR is disabled.
 Instead, the CSR receives the trap's data from the Trap handler and modifies the privilege mode and the PC to service the trap.
 PC update request from the CSR to the `FETCH` stage has the highest priority.